thunderbird89/esf/stories/story-knock-knock.md

 > "Yes, Admiral."

 Kraveth looked at the fleet disposition.
-Two carriers—*Stormbreaker* and *Doombringer*—would jump first, deploying their strike craft immediately to establish space superiority.
+Two carriers - *Stormbreaker* and *Doombringer* - would jump first, deploying their strike craft immediately to establish space superiority.
 The four battleships would follow, their heavy weapons ready to engage any capital ships the Federation might have present.
 The supporting vessels would screen and pursue.

 Simple.
 Brutal.
 Effective.